-USW Summer School 2026 (co-funded by Reaching Wider South East Wales) will take place between 20 – 24 July, hosted across multiple locations offering a week of discovery, inspiration and hands on learning across the USW portfolio for students from underrepresented groups.
-Programme will be published week commencing 16 February.
+USW Summer School 2026 (co-funded by Reaching Wider South East Wales) will take place between 20 - 24 July, hosted across multiple locations offering a week of discovery, inspiration and hands on learning across the USW portfolio for students from underrepresented groups

 Participants are invited to dive into 5 days of interactive academic sessions, well-being workshops, and general support with information, advice and guidance to help explore new ideas, skills and pathways.
-With a broad range of subject areas to choose from, participants can build their own schedule from activities delivered across all our campuses and provision, getting the most out of our state-of-the-art facilities and expert-led sessions.
+The programme for this year's Summer School is built around a range of themed pathways, delivered across all our campuses and provision, getting the most out of our state-of-the-art facilities and expert-led sessions.
+Each pathway follows a structured journey across the week, helping you build your knowledge, develop new skills, and experience what it's like to study at university.
+You can choose between:

 Benefits: